 The Employment Agreement provides that we adopt a supplemental executive retirement plan (the "SERP") for the benefit of Mr. Harris.
-Under the SERP, we will cause an amount equal to one-twelfth of Mr. Harris's current annual salary to be credited each month (a "Monthly Credit") to a special account maintained for this purpose on our books for the benefit of Mr. Harris (the "SERP Account").
-The amounts credited to the SERP Account are deemed invested or reinvested in such investments as determined by Mr. Harris.
-The SERP Account is credited and debited to reflect the deemed investment returns, losses and expenses attributed to such deemed investments and reinvestments.
+Under the SERP, we will cause an amount equal to one-twelfth of Mr. Harris's current annual salary to be credited each month (a "Monthly Credit") to a special account maintained on our books for the benefit of Mr. Harris (the "SERP Account"), provided that Mr. Harris is employed by us on the last business day of such month.
+The amounts credited to the SERP Account are deemed invested or reinvested in such investments as are requested by Mr. Harris and agreed to by the Company.
+The SERP Account is credited and debited to reflect the deemed investment returns, losses and expenses attributed to such deemed investments and reinvestments in accordance with the terms of the SERP.
 Mr. Harris's benefit under the SERP equals the balance in the SERP Account and such benefit will always be 100 percent vested (i.e., not forfeitable).

 In 2005, Mr. Harris received a \$125,000 distribution from the SERP Account.
-The balance in the SERP Account will be distributed to Mr. Harris in a lump sum on January 6, 2009; provided, however, in the event of the termination of his employment, the balance in the SERP Account will be distributed to Mr. Harris or to his beneficiary, as the case may be, in a lump-sum payment within 30 days of such termination.
-We have established a rabbi trust for the purpose of accumulating funds to satisfy the obligations incurred by us under the SERP, which amounted to \$2,149,785 and \$1,730,434 at December 31, 2006, and 2005, respectively, and are included in accounts payable and accrued liabilities.
-The restricted funds for the SERP Account totaled \$2,149,785 and \$1,730,434 at December 31, 2006, and 2005, respectively.
-Mr. Harris's rights to benefits pursuant to this SERP will be no greater than those of a general creditor of us.
+The balance of the SERP Account will be paid in a lump sum on May 30, 2008, and any subsequent balance attributable to subsequent monthly credits will be paid on July 31, 2009.

+If Mr. Harris dies before the entire benefit under the SERP Account has been paid to him, the amount remaining in the SERP Account will be distributed to his beneficiary in a lump-sum payment on the 90th day after the date of his death.